cybermaggedon/ixbrl-reporter/README.md

 ## Motivation

-The overheads in configuring reports and iXBRL output with `gnucash-ixbrl` is not small, but that's an up-front cost.
+The overheads in configuring reports and iXBRL output with `ixbrl-reporter` is not small, but that's an up-front cost.

 The motivation is that once set up, it is trivial to generate reports,